Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 1. For a call to `psa_key_derivation_verify_key()` or `psa_key_derivation_verify_bytes()`, if the driver has a `"key_derivation_verify_bytes"` entry point, call the driver's `"export_key"` entry point on the key object that contains the expected value, call the `"key_derivation_verify_bytes"` entry point on the exported material, and stop.
 1. Call the `"key_derivation_output_bytes"` entry point.
 The core may call this entry point multiple times to implement a single call from the application when deriving a cooked (non-raw) key as described below, or if the output size exceeds some implementation limit.

 If the key derivation operation is not handled by an opaque driver as described above, the core calls the `"key_derivation_output_bytes"` from the applicable transparent driver (or multiple drivers in succession if fallback applies).
-In some cases, the driver then calls additional entry points in the same or another driver:
+In some cases, the core then calls additional entry points in the same or another driver:

 * For a call to `psa_key_derivation_output_key()` for some key types, the core calls a transparent driver's `"derive_key"` entry point.
 See [“Transparent cooked key derivation”](#transparent-cooked-key-derivation).
 * For a call to `psa_key_derivation_output_key()` where the derived key is in a secure element, call that secure element driver's `"import_key"` entry point.